0xd4y/Writeups/index.md

 I hope you can all learn a lot from reading my writeups.
 If anybody has any suggestions or comments, please feel free to contant me: djxevis@gmail.com

 ## TryHackMe

+### Avengers (Easy)

+A fun CTF-like box with an easter egg and cool (unintended) foothold.
+I root this box in a quite unique way, which the author of the box certainly did not intend.

+### Keldagrim (Medium)

+A reaslistic box.
+Many things were learned during this challenge, and I highly recommend reading this writeup.